ComedicChimera/chai-lang.dev/whirlwind_org/static/markdown/guide/1~5Variables.md

 variables with no type.
 For example, the code below is invalid.

     $invalidVar; // ERROR: unable to infer type of 'invalidVar'

-### Constants
-Constants are just like variables, except their value cannot be changed.
-They are declared using the `@` operator as opposed to the `$` operator.

-    @a = 5;

-Unlike variables, constants must always be initialized.
-You can provide a type extension should you desire to, but there must always be an initializer.

-    @b: int; // ERROR: all constants must be initialized

-Because constants cannot be changed, there are not valid on the left hand side of assignment.

-    $x: int;
-    @a = 45;

-    x = a; // valid, no constant is being mutated a = 20: // ERROR: constant value is changed

-Constants cannot be assigned to under any context, even if the value they are being assigned is the same as their current value.

-    @constant = 15;
-    $variable = 15;

-    constant = variable; // invalid

-### Constexprs
-There is a third kind of constant in Whirlwind called a **constexpr**.
-Constexpr stands for constant expression.
-These are constants whose default value is predictable at compile time.
-They are initialized using the `:=` operator as opposed to the `=` operator.

-    @constexpr := 5 + 4;

-Constexpr values are significantly faster at run time as their value can be statically determined by the compiler.
-The docs page contains a document that outlines all valid constant expressions.

-The reason constexpr's exist is not just because they are faster at runtime, but also for other things that need to be compile time constant, such as array bounds (which we will talk about in Chapter 2).

-You will likely not use constexpr's very much, but it is important to know of their existence, so you can avoid confusing errors later down the line.

 ### Multi Declaration